March 24, 2023

 The voices of others come across very strongly in his writing, especially in his book Working, a portfolio edition of which sits on my desk for dipping into.
 He knew when to let other people talk.
 He stands in marked contrast to many people who’ve attempted to describe work such as Alain de Botton, whose book The Pleasures and Sorrows of Work was backed by a PR campaign and a number of features and interviews in newspapers and magazines.
 Interesting, but he won’t be winning the Pulitzer like Studs Terkel.

 In many ways de Botton is the main protagonist in his own book.
 The lives of other people are there as the grist to his mill and the voice that is most evident is his own.
 I’m not especially knocking him for this.
 He’s admirable in many ways and he is a product of our times.
 But like many of us nowadays he fails Lenny Bruce’s injunction to see ‘what is, not what should be’.

 That is not something you could ever level at Studs Terkel.
-He was something that has been lost in the modern sea of opinion, an oral historian.
+He was something that has been lost in the modern sea of opinion, faux-expertise and chatter, an oral historian.
+He recorded the stories of ordinary people, their lives and work.
 Not trying to change the world, but record it.

 The archive of his many conversations is available here.